 - Knowledge of how to stop bleeding

 Due to the amount of diagnostic testing, monitoring, and treatment required, emergency veterinary care can be expensive.
-It is a pet owner's responsibility to ensure that they can financially care for your pet in a time of crisis.
+It is a pet owner's responsibility to ensure that they can financially care for their pet in a time of crisis.

 Prepare for unforeseeable circumstances by putting money aside specifically for emergencies, or by signing up for a pet insurance plan.
 Putting off veterinary care to avoid emergency fees could put your pet's life at risk.